microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 ### Common issues and best practices for key-value DDSes

--   Storing a counter in a map will have unexpected behavior.
-Use the [SharedCounter][] instead.
 -   Storing arrays, lists, or logs in a single key-value entry may lead to unexpected behavior because users can't collaboratively modify parts of one entry.
 Try storing the data in an array node of a [SharedTree][].
 -   Storing a lot of data in one key-value entry may cause performance or merge issues.
 Each update will update the entire